 Likewise, Hasbro began creating pets called Roller-roo’s.
 They are not like any other pet.
 They are basically a very small ball with a face painted on them.
 You can fit them into certain clothes, known as ‘bodies.’
 Most children are not impressed with this style of pet, and they are easily lost.

-I hope this guide has helped you in being a more educated buyer.
+I hope this LPS buying guide advice has helped you in being a more educated buyer.
 The more educated we are, the less likely we are to lose our hard-earned money.
 Do you like LPS?
 Are your kids obsessed with them?
 Do they have any rares?